skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 This question is considered carefully.
 The conversation takes off on a tangent as they debate about the sorts of magic Teerin has studied and the sorts that were required to defeat Mordan.
-Unlike the people to the north, these man have not confused or forgotten the old stories, and are well aware of the threat that Mordan once possessed.
+Unlike the people to the north, these men have not confused or forgotten the old stories, and are well aware of the threat that Mordan once possessed.
 The conversation circles around until they come back to the main point.
 The consensus is that it is unlikely Teerin would be capable of